kangminsukdotcom/blog/content/blog/panic.md

 I’ve made things, but they no longer are my voice.
 I search for books, anything that might save my day.
 I see the stacks on black shelves.
 They watch as I order another one. *Where am I*?
 I panic, pressed for time.

 I’m three steps from the end of this tunnel.
 The light’s filtering in.
-The darkness doesn't bother me anymore.
+This darkness doesn't bother me anymore.
 My eyes are closed, and I tell myself once again: I’ll read.
 I’ll read.
 I’ll read.